Cloud-Vinay/aws-3tier-web-application/README.md

-# aws-3tier-web-application
+# AWS 3-Tier Web Application

 ## Project Overview

-This project demonstrates the deployment of a 3-Tier Architecture on AWS.
-The infrastructure is built using a custom VPC with public and private subnets.
-A web server is hosted on Amazon EC2 and configured with Apache.
+This project demonstrates the deployment of a 3-Tier Architecture on AWS using a custom VPC and EC2 web server.

 ## AWS Services Used

 - Amazon VPC
 - Amazon EC2
-- Security Groups
 - Internet Gateway
 - Route Tables
+- Security Groups
 - Apache Web Server

-## Architecture

-User
-↓
-EC2 Web Server
-↓
-Application Layer
-↓
-RDS Database

 ## Completed Tasks